 Parent and Family Orientation

 Family Orientation is designed to provide information on: the factors leading to achievement at Cal State San Bernardino; the role of families in promoting student achievement; graduation requirements and curriculum alternatives; student services and financial information; how students are advised regarding courses & campus involvement; the environment at CSUSB.
 Family Orientation also provides you with the opportunity to meet with Student Orientation Coordinators and hear about their adjustments to CSUSB, tour the campus, and hear from CSUSB faculty and administrators.
-It is highly encouraged that you attend Family Orientation and take advantage of this chance to better understand what faces new CSUSB students.
+It is highly encouraged that you attend Parent and Family Orientation and take advantage of this chance to better understand what faces new CSUSB students.

 Under FERPA, parents have certain rights with respect to their children’s educational records during their Kindergarten through 12th grade education.
-These rights transfer to the student when he or she reaches the age of 18 or at such time the student pursues educaiton beyond high school.
+These rights transfer to the student when he or she reaches the age of 18 or at such time the student pursues education beyond high school.

 The complete Family Educational Rights and Privacy Act is available on FERPA's website.